 This might seem like a silly thing to mention.
-However, considering it has been at least two months since you wrote your personal statement and there’s been all sorts of interview preparation in between, you might not have had the chance to read through it since its submission.
+However, considering it has been at least three months since you wrote your Personal Statement and there have been all sorts of interview preparation in between, you might not have had the chance to read through it since its submission.

-No matter what the specified dress code is, plan what you will be wearing for your medical school interview in advance to avoid last-minute panic.
+No matter what the specified dress code is, plan what you will be wearing for your Medical School interview in advance to avoid last-minute panic.

 Turning up to your interview being well-rested after a good night’s sleep is arguably the most effective preparation you can do the night before.